gravitysword/SpacePan/README.md

 # SpacePan
-a private cloud drive for free and fast
+a private cloud drive for free